Lough Swilly Lifeboat Station

 The lifeboat station at Buncrana was first established as an Inshore lifeboat station in 1988 by the Royal National Lifeboat Institution (RNLI).
 In 2000, the station was also assigned an All-weather lifeboat.

-The station currently operates a All-weather lifeboat, 13-08 Derek Bullivant (ON 1315), on station since 2015, and a Inshore lifeboat, Minnie and Ernest George Barry (B-819), on station since 2007.
+The station currently operates a All-weather lifeboat, 13-08 Derek Bullivant (ON 1315), on station since 2015, and a Inshore lifeboat, Davdot (B-958), on station since 2026.

 History

 In the early 1980s, a campaign was started to get a lifeboat stationed on Lough Swilly.
-Previously there had been two lifeboat stations on Inishmore, at (closed 1913), and (closed 1928), but now the nearest lifeboat stations were at to the west, and to the east, separated by a gap of approximately 75 nmi.
+Previously there had been two lifeboat stations on the Inishowen peninsula; at (closed 1913), and at (closed 1928).
+By 1988, the nearest All-weather lifeboat stations were at to the west, and to the east, separated by a gap of approximately 75 nmi.